 If Suluha’s family were given nutripackets after the flooding instead of seeds, she wouldn’t have the wealth of knowledge she has now to become self-sufficient.
 Her family would become dependent on nutripackets instead of learning farming best practices.

 Both immediate and long-term development are necessary, depending on the context.
 World Concern seeks to walk alongside communities until they are able to sustain themselves, and that often means meeting urgent, critical needs and addressing long-term issues with lasting solutions.

-To learn more about how World Concern responds to feed hungry families, visit: worldconcern.org/nutrition
+To learn more about how World Concern responds to feed and equip hungry families, visit: worldconcern.org/nutrition